webix-hub/docs/data/datatable/exporttoexcel.md

 Export to Excel
 ===================

-To export data from datatable/treetable into an Excel document, you need to call the **toExcel()** method.
+To export data from datatable/treetable into an Excel document, you need to call the api/_toexcel.md method.
 The method takes 2 parameters:

 - **id** - (string, object)  the exported view or its id